DomainDrivenArchitecture/c4k-mastodon-bot/README.md

 ## Purpose

 k8s-mastodon-bot generates a k8s cron-job for your mastodon-bot.
+All inputs are validated, generaterd yaml will be wellformed, indenet and escaped.

 ## Try out